Find Stocks With This One Trait, And You’re All But Guaranteed To Win

 Brand loyalty is a beautiful thing.

-Millions of consumers are big fans of Netflix’s (Nasdaq: NFLX) movie streaming service.
+Millions of consumers are big fans of Netflix’s (NSDQ: NFLX) movie streaming service.
 But if provoked, they can and will take their business elsewhere.

 The golden arches of McDonald’s (NYSE: MCD) are recognized and revered worldwide.
-Yet, people don’t have the same appetite for a Big Mac and fries these days.
-In response, the company has revamped its menu over the years, with lighter offerings and even redesigned stores.
+Yet people don’t have the same appetite for a Big Mac and fries these days.
+In response, over the years, the company has revamped its menu over the years to offer lighter fare and has even redesigned stores.

 That reluctance is like a glue that prevents customers from slipping away — and the stronger the glue, the stickier the revenue.